mpv94/DvTE/README.md

 f_step = 1000 #Final Step in the sampled trajectories (Default = 1000)

 #QM inputs
-qm_input='m062x/6-31G* scf=xqc' #Level of theory for vertical Triplet Enegy calculations program='gaussian' #Program used for QM calculations (Options: gaussian and orca) mem='64GB' #Memory used (See AQME specifications) nprocs=32 #Number of processors (See AQME specifications)
+qm_input='m062x/6-31G* scf=xqc' #Level of theory for vertical Triplet Energy calculations program='gaussian' #Program used for QM calculations (Options: gaussian and orca) mem='64GB' #Memory used (See AQME specifications) nprocs=32 #Number of processors (See AQME specifications)